Call for Individual Project Abstracts

 Many of you will want to share your ongoing research with the Congress, which we welcome, but we also hope this place will fire your imagination and foster new collaborations.
 To give maximum flexibility to the range and variety of contributions, we ask that you propose an extended project abstract for presentation and discussion.

-To get a better sense of the kind of Congress themes that might be particularly germane, see below the link to the Graduate Student list of possible research topics.
+To get a better sense of the kind of Congress themes that might be particularly germane, see this link to the Graduate Student list of possible research topics.

 __________________________________________________